 The problem is you don't have equal distribution fairness under the law because no one else that is in business is getting these types of breaks.

-So there is fundamental unfairness to it, and they're only taking and choosing which companies benefit from better tax plans, and the law is not equally applied.
+And they're only picking and choosing which companies benefit from better tax plans.

-New Jersey, Illinois, and California is, you know, they made all these promises, and all the people that have been paying the taxes are saying, screw you, I'm I'm moving to Texas and I'm moving my taking my business with me, or I'm moving to Florida and I'm taking my business with me, or I'm moving to Nashville, or I'm moving to the Carolinas anywhere but here.
+I'm moving to Texas and I'm taking my business with me or I'm moving to Florida and I'm taking my business with me or I'm moving to Nashville or I'm moving to the Carolinas anywhere but here.

-That's why the job, you know, so many jobs existing and they were able to take care of their infrastructure and everything else, it's so much better in both Florida and Texas.
+That's why the job, you know, so many jobs existing and they were able to take care of their infrastructure and everything else.

-Um, and they just don't understand basic capitalism, they don't understand fundamental free markets, they don't understand what has made this country the richest, best opportunity creation in mankind's history.
+They don't understand what has made this country the richest, best opportunity creation in mankind's history.

-Why so much wealth creation has happened because of yes, freedom and liberty.
+Why so much wealth creation has happened because of, yes, freedom and liberty.

 You know, we're endowed by our creator, our founding document, our declaration, life, liberty, and the pursuit of happiness.